 Churn propensity model

 Churn propensity is a predictive model that determines the likelihood that a customer will be active at any point in time, based on their purchase history.
-The churn propensity model outputs a score between 0 and 1 that represents a customer’s probability of return.
+The churn propensity model outputs a score between 0 and 1 that represents a customer’s probability of returning to make a purchase.

 Tip